-Diode woke with an awful headache that felt as if her entire cranium was being pressed through the bridge of her nose.
-She had completely forgotten the feeling; since settling into the residence back with the Endeavours, she had gotten used to always waking gently, as if surfacing into bright skies from shallow water.
-This wakeup was more nostalgic—and the nostalgia was certainly unpleasant.
+Diode woke with an awful headache that felt like her entire cranium was being squeezed through the bridge of her nose.
+She had completely forgotten the feeling; she had gotten used to always waking gently—as if surfacing from shallow water into bright skies—after she’d settled into the residence back at the Endeavours.
+This wakeup was more nostalgic, and that nostalgia was certainly unpleasant.

 She was recovering from an overdose.

 “Wah... gh...”
-As Diode pressed her forehead and writhed in pain, strange footsteps approached.
+Strange footsteps approached as Diode pressed her forehead and writhed in pain.
 They sounded like cloth brushing against planks.

 “Have you returned to us, Kanna-san?”

 Diode rolled her head in the direction of the calm, clear voice.
 A girl holding a tea tray entered through the wide-open balcony door.
 She was Diode’s age and wore a kimono with a fletched pattern.
 An electric pink ribbon gathered her midnight blue hair.
-The shade matched the color of her hakama, beneath which the white tabi around her toes peeked in and out as she shuffled in.
+Her hair’s shade matched her hakama, beneath which the white tabi around her toes peeked in and out as she shuffled in.
 The girl stood against a floor to ceiling window into the black of space.
-A wall was lit by a full view of Mother Beach Ball.
+One wall was lit by a full view of Mother Beach Ball.

-The girl approached Diode's futon and seated herself as softly as a levitation mechanism.
-Her seated pose, with both heels neatly folded under her butt, was the one Diode was the worst at.
-A moist, sweet scent, like that of rain-soaked flowers, surrounded the girl.
+The girl approached Diode's futon and seated herself with the gentleness of a levitation device.
+Her seated pose, with both heels neatly folded under her behind, was the one Diode was worst at.
+A moist, sweet scent, like rain-soaked flowers, surrounded the girl.
 Diode also sensed a bitter, roasted smell coming from the low-fired ceramic cup on the tray presented to her.

 “Please drink up, won’t you?
 It will help the medicine wear off.”

-From the futon, Diode let her thoughts run wild as her eyes swiveled back to the ceiling in defiance of her headache.
-The last thing she remembered was entering an exam room in the Trades’ base ship, so she had been carried from there to here.
+From the futon, and in defiance of her headache, Diode let her thoughts run wild as her eyes swiveled back to the ceiling.
+The last thing she remembered was entering an exam room in the Trades’ base ship, so she had been brought from there to here.
 Snatched, to put it another way.
 It meant she was already in enemy territory, requiring her to act cautiously.

-True to form, though, the first words that leapt out of her mouth were undeniably obscene. “‘Won’t you?’
-Are you seriously asking, you poison pot bitch?
+True to form, though, the first words that leapt out of her mouth were unmistakably obscene. “‘Won’t you?’
+Are you seriously asking me that, you poison pot bitch?
 I’m sure this dumbshit headache is from some damn medicine you mixed yourself and blindsided me with.”

 “I missed your insults.
-They have not changed a bit.”
+They have not changed one bit.”

 “Of course they haven’t, what did you expect?
-I finally manage to leave, and I get dragged back not even four months later.”
+I finally manage to leave, and not even four months later I get dragged back.”

-“Even so, was that departure not just a small lark?
+“Even so, your departure was just a small lark, was it not?
 I am happy that you have returned, you know.”

 “I left a note saying we were separating for life.
 Or are you already far-sighted at your age?”